JoranIK/ondraaglijk-matglas/Notebooks/pipe/Readme.md

+Run 'Main_pipe' to execute all notebooks in order, the final dataset will be saved in 'data/minfinal.pkl.gz' CleanExplore displays the results, the graphs will also be in the Main output.

 Set start and end date in 'config.py', else it will default to 2023-01-01 to 2023-12-31.

 Due to filesize constraints, a smaller dataset containing only 2023 data is included.